 Also, the child should not be seated next to the door, an air conditioner, or heater.
 If you are a student placed next to another student with hearing loss, offer to write down what the teacher is saying.

-Because children with hearing-impairments face a more difficult learning environment, they should receive all the help they need.
-With the proper support, a hearing-impaired student can enjoy school and be as successful as any other student.
+Because children with hearing loss face a more difficult learning environment, they should receive all the help they need.
+With the proper support, a hearing loss student can enjoy school and be as successful as any other student.